ou-elot/CDD206-MD/ProjectMilestone2.md

 | Mistral | 11.0% | 6.0% |
 | Llama | 15.3% | 8.0% |

-Contrary to the initial expectation, Progress Notes had a higher allopurinol-positive rate than Assessment & Plan Notes in these results.
+Contrary to my initial expectation, Progress Notes had a higher allopurinol-positive rate than Assessment & Plan Notes in these results.
 Therefore, the relatively small number of Assessment & Plan notes alone is unlikely to explain the low sensitivity of note-based treatment identification.

-This does not eliminate sampling as a limitation: allopurinol may still have been documented in other note types or in Progress/A&P notes that were not among the three selected notes for a patient.
+This does not eliminate sampling as a limitation.
+Allopurinol may still have been documented in other note types or in Progress/A&P notes that were not among the three selected notes for a patient.

 ---